pippinbarr/cart253-2018/modules/core-object-oriented-programming/core-object-oriented-programming.md

 - Objects in programming are the same except __we__ can define them
 - And which properties and functions we choose to include in our implementation depend on what we're doing
-- Yes, the __JavaScript Objects__ we saw earlier do this already, now we're going to talk about a more systematic way of creating them.

 ---